Romeo and Juliet: 21st-century theatre

+A new production of the play directed by Robert Icke and starring Sadie Sink and Noah Jupe was scheduled to open at the Harold Pinter Theatre in London's West End in March 2026.

 Ballet

 The best-known ballet version is Prokofiev's Romeo and Juliet.
 Originally commissioned by the Kirov Ballet, it was rejected by them when Prokofiev attempted a happy ending and was rejected again for the experimental nature of its music.
 It has subsequently attained an "immense" reputation, and has been choreographed by John Cranko (1962) and Kenneth MacMillan (1965) among others.

 In 1977, Michael Smuin's production of one of the play's most dramatic and impassioned dance interpretations was debuted in its entirety by San Francisco Ballet.
 This production was the first full-length ballet to be broadcast by the PBS series "Great Performances: Dance in America"; it aired in 1978.

 Dada Masilo, a South African dancer and choreographer, reinterpreted Romeo and Juliet in a new modern light.
 She introduced changes to the story, notably that of presenting the two families as multiracial.